oroinc/documentation/commerce/admin_guide/op_structure/search_index/elastic_search.rst

 The entity mapping is built based on the search entity configuration that is defined in `search.yml` files, the main configuration and field type mappings.
 Field type mappings are injected through the DI as a parameter.

-_oro\_ElasticSearch.field\_type\_mapping_:
+*oro\\_elasticsearch.field\\_type\\_mapping:*

 .. code-block:: none
     :linenos:

     text:
-       type: string
+        type: keyword
         store: true
-       index: not_analyzed
+        # see Oro\Bundle\ElasticSearchBundle\Engine\AbstractIndexAgent for analyzer definitions
+        fields:
+            analyzed:
+                type: text
+                search_analyzer: fulltext_search_analyzer
+                analyzer: fulltext_index_analyzer
     decimal:
         type: double
         store: true
     integer:
         type: integer
         store: true
     datetime:
         type: date
         store: true
         format: "yyyy-MM-dd HH:mm:ss||yyyy-MM-dd"

 To make search faster, a special field that contains all text information ("all_text") is generated (in lowercase and split into tokens using nGram tokenizer).
-In additional index settings, custom search and index analyzers are defined for this field.
+Custom search and index analyzers are attached to this field.
+They are defined in additional index settings.

 The data explained above is used to create and initialize a client (an instance of the ElasticSearch\Client) and then return it to the search engine to perform full text search.
 The Index agent class uses the ClientFactory class to create an instance.
 You can use the factory to instantiate as many clients with various configurations, as you wish.